dvarrui/libro-de-actividades/actividades/add/ssh/README.md

 ##7.2 Restricción total (tipo 2)
 Vamos a crear una restricción de uso del SSH para un usuario:

-    [INFO] En el servidor tenemos el usuario remoteuser2.
+* En el servidor tenemos el usuario remoteuser2.
 Desde local en el servidor podemos usar sin problemas el usuario.
 Pero al tratar de usar el usuario por ssh desde los clientes tendremos permiso denegado.
-    Consultar/modificar fichero de configuración del servidor SSH (/etc/ssh/sshd_config) para conseguir restringir el acceso a determinados usuarios.
+* Consultar/modificar fichero de configuración del servidor SSH (/etc/ssh/sshd_config) para conseguir restringir el acceso a determinados usuarios.
 Consultar opción "AllowUsers".
 Más información en: "man sshd_config"
-    Comprobarlo desde los clientes.
+* Comprobarlo desde los clientes.

-7.3 Restricción en las máquinas (tipo 3)
+##7.3 Restricción en las máquinas (tipo 3)
 Vamos a crear una restricción para que sólo las máquinas clientes con las IP's autorizadas puedan acceder a nuestro servidor.

-    Consultar los ficheros de configuración /etc/hosts.allow y /etc/host.deny Modificar configuración en el servidor para denegar accesos de todas las máquinas, excepto nuestros clientes.
+* Consultar los ficheros de configuración /etc/hosts.allow y /etc/host.deny
+* Modificar configuración en el servidor para denegar accesos de todas las máquinas, excepto nuestros clientes.
-    Comprobar su funcionamiento.
+* Comprobar su funcionamiento.

-7.4 Restricción sobre aplicaciones (tipo 4)
+#7.4 Restricción sobre aplicaciones (tipo 4)
 Vamos a crear una restricción de permisos sobre determinadas aplicaciones.

-    Usaremos el usuario remoteuser4
+* Usaremos el usuario remoteuser4
-    Crear grupo remoteapps
+* Crear grupo remoteapps
-    Incluir al usuario en el grupo.
+* Incluir al usuario en el grupo.
-    Localizar el programa APP1.
+* Localizar el programa APP1.
 Posiblemente tenga permisos 755.
-    Poner al programa APP1 el grupo propietario a remoteapps Poner los permisos del ejecutable de APP1 a 750.
+* Poner al programa APP1 el grupo propietario a remoteapps
+* Poner los permisos del ejecutable de APP1 a 750.
 Para impedir que los que no pertenezcan al grupo puedan ejecutar el programa.
-    Comprobamos el funcionamiento en el servidor.
+* Comprobamos el funcionamiento en el servidor.
-    Comprobamos el funcionamiento desde el cliente.
+* Comprobamos el funcionamiento desde el cliente.

-8. Entrega

-    Añadir informe al repositorio git.
-    Incluir capturas de pantalla de cada apartado para confirmar que está funcionando.
-    Además se mostrará al profesor la práctica funcionando en clase y se responderá a las preguntas que pudieran hacerse en dicho instante.

-We will be primarily working with one configuration file in this article:
+# ANEXO 1: Configuración de seguridad en OpenSSH

-    OpenSSH - /etc/ssh/sshd_config
+OpenSSH iconfig file: /etc/ssh/sshd_config

-OpenSSH
+##OpenSSH locking parameters

-For locking down which users may or may not access the server you will want to look into one, or more, of the following directives:
+* For locking down which users may or may not access the server you will want to look into one, or more, of the following directives:
 User/Group Based Access

 AllowGroups

-    This keyword can be followed by a list of group name patterns, separated by spaces.If specified, login is allowed only for users whose primary group or supplementary group list matches one of the patterns.`*' and `?' can be used as wildcards in the patterns.Only group names are valid; a numerical group ID is not recognized.By default, login is allowed for all groups.
+* This keyword can be followed by a list of group name patterns, separated by spaces.If specified, login is allowed only for users whose primary group or supplementary group list matches one of the patterns.`*' and `?' can be used as wildcards in the patterns.Only group names are valid; a numerical group ID is not recognized.By default, login is allowed for all groups.

 AllowUsers

-    This keyword can be followed by a list of user name patterns, separated by spaces.If specified, login is allowed only for user names that match one of the patterns.`*' and `?' can be used as wildcards in the patterns.Only user names are valid; a numerical user ID is not recognized.By default, login is allowed for all users.If the pattern takes the form USER@HOST then USER and HOST are separately checked, restricting logins to particular users from particular hosts.
+* This keyword can be followed by a list of user name patterns, separated by spaces.If specified, login is allowed only for user names that match one of the patterns.`*' and `?' can be used as wildcards in the patterns.Only user names are valid; a numerical user ID is not recognized.By default, login is allowed for all users.If the pattern takes the form USER@HOST then USER and HOST are separately checked, restricting logins to particular users from particular hosts.

 DenyGroups

-    This keyword can be followed by a list of group name patterns, separated by spaces.Login is disallowed for users whose primary group or supplementary group list matches one of the patterns.
+* This keyword can be followed by a list of group name patterns, separated by spaces.Login is disallowed for users whose primary group or supplementary group list matches one of the patterns.
     `*' and `?' can be used as wildcards in the patterns.Only group names are valid; a numerical group ID is not recognized.
 By default, login is allowed for all groups.

 DenyUsers

-    This keyword can be followed by a list of user name patterns, separated by spaces.Login is disallowed for user names that match one of the patterns.`*' and `?' can be used as wildcards in the patterns.Only user names are valid; a numerical user ID is not recognized.By default, login is allowed for all users.
+* This keyword can be followed by a list of user name patterns, separated by spaces.Login is disallowed for user names that match one of the patterns.`*' and `?' can be used as wildcards in the patterns.Only user names are valid; a numerical user ID is not recognized.By default, login is allowed for all users.
 If the pattern takes the form USER@HOST then USER and HOST are separately checked, restricting logins to particular users from particular hosts.

+##Example configuring locking
 The first thing to do is backup the original configuration file:

     cp /etc/ssh/sshd_config /etc/ssh/sshd_config{,.`date +%s`}